Using Debugger Markup Language

 If you click the List modules that begin with usb link, you see output similar to the following image.

-For a thorough discussion of DML and a complete list of DML tags, see dml.doc in the installation folder for Debugging Tools for Windows.
+For a thorough discussion of DML customization and a complete list of DML tags, see Customizing Debugger Output Using DML.